raspberrypilearning/sense-hat-puzzle-box/en/step_6.md

 [[[generic-python-random-choice]]]

 + Create a new variable called `target_temp` which is equal to the `current_temp` plus the randomly chosen difference.
 Print out the value of this variable so you can see whether your code worked.
+You can remove the `print` once you have checked your code works.

 --- hints ---